 Dry Creek Loop Single Origin Small Lot Coffee

-Tasting Notes: Cherry, honey & apple raisin with a juicy body.
+Tasting Notes: Cherry, plum & almond butter with a smooth mouthfeel.

 Whole beans | 8 oz., 12 oz. & 2 lb. bags

 This coffee roasts on a WEEKLY SCHEDULE.
 WEEKLY orders close on Sundays at 9:00 PM ET and are roasted on Mondays.
 WEEKLY roasted coffee ships on Wednesdays.
 All coffee ordered after the WEEKLY Sunday 9:00 PM ET deadline will go into the following week's production.